Architectural History: the French Colonial Regime | The Canadian Encyclopedia

 Churches and Bell Towers

 The presence of the Church, first justified by its missionary activity, was affirmed in European-run institutions by an ambitious building program.
-The Jesuits were first, undertaking in 1647 the construction of Notre-Dame-de-la-Paix Church in Québec City.
+The Jesuits were first, undertaking in 1647 the construction of Notre-Dame-de-la-Paix Church in Quebec City.
 A simple stone structure, the church was in the form of a Latin cross, with the semicircular apse facing east, as required by Christian tradition, with lateral chapels on the transept and the pinnacle at the cross-point, in accordance with metropolitan practice.
 After 1664, religious architecture experienced a powerful surge in the number and quality of structures in the immense new diocese entrusted to the first bishop, François de Laval.
 He promoted the construction of huge churches in the burgeoning towns and more modest ones (although built of stone) in the first rural parishes organized under his aegis.

-In 40 years, a number of major religious buildings were constructed in Québec City and Montréal, often subject to the vagaries typical of projects during the French colonial regime.
+In 40 years, a number of major religious buildings were constructed in Quebec City and Montreal, often subject to the vagaries typical of projects during the French colonial regime.
 In 1666, the Jesuits, who had been evicted from the parish of Notre-Dame, erected a new church adjoining and in front of their college.
 The design, in the form of the Latin cross, with two stairway turrets on the façade and a slate-tiled, saddle-like roof, was typical of Jesuit architecture in Europe.
 Stung by the affront, the bishop ordered the rebuilding of the small church dating from 1647, so that proper episcopal dignity would be conferred on it (the diocese had been organized in 1674), and architect Claude Baillif was given a mandate to erect a huge cathedral whose façade would be capped by two high towers.

 The building project, started in 1684, underwent numerous interruptions and the church remained unfinished.
 The commission for the episcopal palace was also given to Baillif by Monsignor de Saint-Vallier, but the structure was likewise left uncompleted.
 The projected building was only half built and the chapel, which was to have formed its centre, thus remained an external structure, admired for architectural qualities such as the façade in fine-cut stone cadenced by pilasters and composite capitals, and the keel-shaped roof.

-Other churches which embodied French principles of religious architecture included the Saint-Antoine Récollet Church, erected in Québec City beginning in 1693, and Montréal's Notre-Dame Basilica (begun 1672 and completed in 1683), reminiscent of the Sulpician church in Paris.
+Other churches which embodied French principles of religious architecture included the Saint-Antoine Récollet Church, erected in Quebec City beginning in 1693, and Montreal's Notre-Dame Basilica (begun 1672 and completed in 1683), reminiscent of the Sulpician church in Paris.
 These now-vanished monumental churches introduced to North America the norms of classical religious architecture of 17th-century France.
 They served as models, inspiring more modest imitations that borrowed from the prototypes only what suited the socio-economic context of New France.

 In rural areas, the first churches reproduced the extremely simple features of Notre-Dame-de-la-Paix; later, under the pressure of demographics, they could be enlarged on the model of the cathedral.
 This model became the norm for rural parishes at the beginning of the 18th century — the nave was extended and the bell tower was displaced toward the front pediment.
-The churches in Cap-de-la-Madeleine (1715) and Saint-Pierre, Île d'Orléans (1717), are the oldest examples of this style.
+The churches in Cap-de-la-Madeleine (1715) and Saint-Pierre, île d'Orléans (1717), are the oldest examples of this style.

-Other urban models were imitated throughout Québec.
-The Récollet churches of Québec City and Montréal became the models for many other churches, owing to their large naves and simple floor plans, which were easy to construct.
-The churches in Saint-Jean (1732) and Saint-François (1734) on the Île d'Orléans, as well as that of Sault-aux-Récollet (1749) on the Island of Montréal, illustrate this influence.
-Likewise, the appearance and dimensions of Church of the Sainte-Famille on the Île d'Orléans, built beginning in 1743, evoke the memory of the Jesuit church in Québec City.
+Other urban models were imitated throughout Quebec.
+The Récollet churches of Quebec City and Montreal became the models for many other churches, owing to their large naves and simple floor plans, which were easy to construct.
+The churches in Saint-Jean (1732) and Saint-François (1734) on the île d'Orléans, as well as that of Sault-aux-Récollet (1749) on the Island of Montreal, illustrate this influence.
+Likewise, the appearance and dimensions of Church of the Sainte-Famille on the Île d'Orléans, built beginning in 1743, evoke the memory of the Jesuit church in Quebec City.

 Monsignor de Saint-Vallier's chapel also served as a model, chiefly because Jean Maillou adapted the plan for a rural church he was commissioned to build.
 With its semicircular apse inscribed in the line of the nave walls, Saint-Étienne Church in Beaumont (1726) exemplifies this simple pattern, which was dominant throughout the 18th century.